acl-org/siglex/README.md

 * `BODY` is the main announcement for the event in Markdown format

 There are many examples of such files in the [_posts/events directory](https://github.com/acl-org/siglex/tree/master/_posts/events).

+## Making pull requests on github

+You can propose improvements/corrections to the SIGLEX website via pull requests.
+A pull request is a modification sent to the website editors for review.
+Once a pull request is accepted, the modification is automatically applied to the website.

+  1. When you want to contribute to a GitHub project, the first step is to fork the repository.
+Therefore, click on the _Fork_ button in the top-right corner.
+This creates a new copy of the `siglex` repository under your GitHub user account with a URL like: `https://github.com/<YourUserName>/siglex`.
+  2. Next, clone the repository on your computer by opening the terminal and running the command: `git clone https://github.com/<YourUserName>/siglex` (or use the ssh URL if you prefer)
+  3. You can either create a branch or work directly on the `master` branch, but probably creating a branch is a good idea to clearly indicate what issue you are addressing.
+Edit and/or create the markdown files, then commit and push the changes to your remote forked repository under your GitHub username.
+  4. Once you push the changes to your repo, the _Compare & pull request_ button will appear in GitHub.
+Click it to create the pull request when you're ready.
+  5. Add a description of your contribution, then open a pull request by clicking the _Create pull request_ button.
+This allows the website editors to review your contribution.
+From here, they can merge it if it is good, or they may ask you to make some changes.
+  6. If this is a punctual contribution, you can remove the forked repository once your pull request has been merged into the website.

+These instructions were adapted from this (tutorial)[https://opensource.com/article/19/7/create-pull-request-github]